bukolajayi/DPC_product/README.md

 # DevOps/CICD Demonstration to DPC Product Team

 ## Objectives
-To demonstrate a CI/CD pipeline process end-to-end.
+To demonstrate a CI/CD pipeline process end-to-end;

-To demonstrate functionality of containers.
+To demonstrate functionality of containers;

-To share security best practices
+To share security best practices.

 ## Technology Stack